karayabin/universe-snapshot/universe/Ling/Light_Realist/personal/mydoc/pages/realist.md

-Internally, we use the [Light_Nugget](https://github.com/lingtalfi/Light_Nugget) plugin to fetch the **request declaration** corresponding to the given **requestId**.
+We use an [open registration system](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/design/open-vs-close-service-registration.md#the-open-registration) to convert the **requestId** to a **request declaration**.

-The main benefit of using Light_Nugget is that it relies on naming convention, and so plugin authors don't need to register to our service to access the request declaration.
+See more info about the **open registration system** in the [request declaration](https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/request-declaration.md) page.

-Once you have the **list renderer** instance, you can just call its various "render" methods in the order you want to fit your design:
+From the **request_declaration**, you get the **list renderer** instance, you can just call its various "render" methods in the order you want to fit your design:

 - render
 - renderTitle